aws-samples/sqlservertools/README.md

+:warning: there was a recent update to Windwos/powershell that is causing the tool to fail ,  until i make the fix  please reach out to bacrifai@amazon.com for workaround.
 # SqlServerTools
 SQLServerTools is a repository dedicated to helping customers migrate their workload into AWS.
 The aim of this project is to ease the journey and make migrations easier through automation and tooling.